slettli/team-local-tactics/README.md

 * rich

 ## Usage
-In separate terminals:
+In separate terminals, in order:
 ```
+python3 database.py
 python3 server.py
-python3 database.py
 python3 client.py
+python3 client.py
 ```
 Client.py must be run in two instances, one for each player.

+* The clients will automatically connect and be assigned an ID.
+* If you select 'Play', please do so on both clients before Player 1 selects their first champion.
+* Both champions select their champions in order.
+When Player 1 is done picking three champions, he starts waiting for the match results.
+* When Player 2 is waiting to pick their third champion, after Player 1 is done, you sometimes have to ctrl+c out of the waiting loop.
+* I don't know why.
+I couldn't figure out why in time.
+I guess it hangs.

 ## Playing
 * The client will automatically attempt to connect to the server, and present a list of commands if successful.
 * Each player picks their respective champions, and the game plays itself.
-* Results are presented
+* Results are presented to both the clients

 ## Implementation
-* The game (will) consist, in addition to the core gameplay code, of three separate scripts:
+* The game consist, in addition to the core gameplay code, of three separate scripts:
   * server.py - handles communication to clients and database
   * database.py - responsible for updating and fetching database
   * client.py - takes input and shows results to players